rudrakshi99/rudrakshi99/README.md

 </br>

-**I'm a competitive programmer and an enthusiastic Web Developer who loves to solve real-life problems.
+**I'm a passionate programmer and an enthusiastic Web Developer who loves to solve real-life problems.
 I have an immense interest in software development and am eager to contribute to open source.
 I love to work with people who are passionate about building solutions.
 I intend to build my career in the field of software development.**
 <img align="right" alt="GIF" src="https://thumbs.gfycat.com/HugeYellowGoldfinch-size_restricted.gif" />